 In this post, we'll lay out some of the best customer service software available for this year.
 And, we'll also include some free tools you can adopt if you're just starting to scale your customer service team.

 Service Hub is an all-around customer service software that connects a variety of tools into one consolidated platform.
 It has help desk software to support your agents and an advanced ticketing system to help your team keep track of long-term service inquiries.
+On top of that, there's knowledge base software that helps customers find answers to their questions more quickly.

 It also has a free live chat tool that you can install chatbots on and expand the bandwidth of your customer service team.
 And, all of these tools are synced with the HubSpot CRM, so you can align marketing and sales operations alongside your customer service functions.